Hypnobrew/image-quiz/README.md

 # image-quiz

 Learn boring stuff by making a game from it.
-Combines text and images downloaded from Flickr, to gamificate your learning.
+Combines text and images downloaded from Flickr, to gamify your learning.